PetmeetlyPetmeetly

 Short answer

-These ranges are estimates, since the AKC and breed clubs do not publish prices.
-The higher price of a tested Cavalier buys the one thing that matters in this breed: parents whose hearts have been checked.
-For a wider view, read how to find a quality puppy within your budget.
+That range is an estimate, since the AKC and breed clubs do not publish prices.
+It describes typical asking prices for a health-tested puppy from a breeder in the US, and the money buys the one thing that matters in this breed: parents whose hearts have been checked.

 See Cavaliers listed near you